-When you are buying a diamond it is important to understand how the diamond price is calculated.
+When you are looking to buy diamonds, it is important to understand how the is calculated.
 While we can’t set the budget for your purchase, we can outline the most important criteria that affect the diamond price.
-In this guide, you will learn they how they are calculated, what influences them and the price evolution of the most valuable types of diamonds.
+In this guide, you will learn they how the prices are calculated, what influences them and the price evolution of the most valuable types of diamonds.

 While many factors will influence the final diamond price there are a few important criteria to keep in mind: